JMD1986/model_skeleton_project/README.md

 `
 => #<Item:0x007fae38e33698 id: 76, title: "Ergonomic Granite Chair", category: "Books", description: "De-engineered bi-directional portal", price: 1496>`

-And orgonomic granite chair!
+And ergonomic granite chair!
 Also, its a book!
 Also its 1476 which I take to me $14.76.
 Thats a killer deal.
 Gimme a dozen!

 ####4) Who lives at “6439 Zetta Hills, Willmouth, WY”?
 Do they have another address?